ebeshero/DHClass-Hub/Assignments/QGIS/qgis_3.md

 For this assignment, you should use one of the maps you made previously or make a new map using guidelines and techniques covered earlier.
 I would advise working with a simpler map, perhaps just a base map and a set of points.
 You might want to pull some data from your working project code, and if you have a set of place names without geocoordinates, you could try looking up latitude and longitude coordinates or visiting a geomapping API service.

 ## Geocoding Tip
-Some of you have completed a “TimeMapper” assignment with me using a simpler mapping program running with Google Sheets.
+Some of you have completed a “TimeMapper” assignment with Dr. B using a simpler mapping program running with Google Sheets.
 In that program, you can keep an column of place names, and then add a column that does an “API lookup”, of the first available geocoordinates associated with a location.
 Here is the formula we used in Google Sheets to do that lookup, which returns latitude and longitude coordinates:

 ```
 =JOIN(",", ImportXML(CONCATENATE("http://nominatim.openstreetmap.org/search/?format=xml&q=",A2), "//place[1]/@lat | //place[1]/@lon"))